The Decimal Revolution

 A major public education campaign was undertaken to help Australians adapt to the new currency, using TV through to play money.

-On display in the Bank’s Museum are design elements, banknotes and materials related to the new decimal currency.
+The Bank's Museum displayed design elements, banknotes and materials related to the new decimal currency.

 Fascinating film footage and newsreels related to the launch of decimal currency are available, along with reproductions of printed materials.